Kelsey-Winkeler/kelsey-winkeler.github.io/_pages/about.md

 My masters thesis uses an iterated Trust Game and functional magnetic resonance imaging to investigate aspects of trust and its neural substrates that are disrupted in Veterans with PTSD.
 Currently, we are building upon this work using a belief-learning model to understand different aspects of trust: initial expectations, responsiveness to partner behavior, belief learning rate, and altruistic behavior.

 I am also collaborating with Dr. Zhuoya Cui and [Dr. Lusha Zhu](https://www.lushazhu.com/) on a study of Veterans with PTSD that uses a novel economic social competition task and a different belief-learning model to understand the behavioral components driving interpersonal conflict: conflict aversion, inequality aversion, belief learning rate, and social status preference.

-If you want to get in touch, feel free to contact me using the links in the sidebar, or [email me to set up a meeting.](mailto:kwinkeler@vt.edu)

 Talks
 ---